Intro to high-resolution audio

 If you want convenience and good sound, you owe it to yourself to try high-resolution music downloads.
 With the right setup, you’ll get sound that’s as good as or better than CDs.

 High-res digital music has been popular with audiophiles for years.
-There have been disc formats like Super Audio CD (SACD), and in recent years, online music stores specializing in CD-quality-or better downloads have emerged.
+There have been disc formats like Super Audio CD (SACD), and in recent years, online music stores specializing in CD-quality-or better downloads have gained some traction.

-Now high-res audio seems ready to break out to a wider audience.
-Music labels are offering thousands of titles across every music genre.
+High-res audio may never be as popular as its developers hope.
+But music labels are offering thousands of titles across every music genre.
 The gear and software you need to play high-res files are getting friendlier and more affordable.
 But there are some things you need to know before you dive in.
 This article will help you understand the buzzwords and show you how to enjoy high-resolution audio.